Delroy Wilson: Biography

 Wilson toured the UK and recorded for Trojan Records in 1970.

 In 1972, Michael Manley's People's National Party chose Wilson's "Better Must Come" as their election campaign song.
 The same year saw the release of one of his most popular songs, "Cool Operator", which became his nickname.

-He worked with a string of producers in the years that followed, including Joe Gibbs ("Mash Up Illiteracy", "Pretty Girl"), Gussie Clarke ("Love"), Winston "Niney" Holness ("Rascal Man"), Harry J ("Ask The Lonely"), and Joseph Hoo Kim ("It's a Shame").
+Wilson worked with a string of producers in the years that followed : Joe Gibbs released "Pretty Girl", and "Mash Up Illiteracy", which was later versioned by Dr. Alimantado, and saw release on Steve Barrow's Blood and Fire compilation, If Deejay Was Your Trade : The Dreads At King Tubby's 1974-1977.
+Wilson also released the social consciousness Gussie Clarke production,"Love Love Love", and Winston "Niney" Holness' "Rascal Man", a righteous Carlton Barrett one drop rhythmchastising false Rastaman.
+These were followed by Harry J's soulful "Ask The Lonely", and Joseph Hoo Kim's version of a Stevie Wonder composition, the original soul tune,"It's a Shame".